devildahu/n2dmap/README.md

 Crates to handle conversion from **normal** map (n) **to depth** map (d) in bevy and outside of bevy.

+This crate is very much just a wrapper around the `fft2d` [normal integration example][fft2d-n2d], with additional improvements, mostly to make it work nicely with bevy.

 ### [`n2dmap`]

 A small wrapper around the [`fft2d`] crate to convert normal maps in depth maps.